albertintech/apai/docs/amendments/eoqa/amendment-text.md

 The natural-born citizen requirement compounds this failure.
 It bars approximately twenty-three million naturalized Americans from the Presidency based solely on birthplace -- a circumstance they cannot change and that provides no signal about fitness for office.
 These citizens have passed a civics examination, sworn an oath of allegiance, and chosen American citizenship through affirmative commitment.
 The Constitution trusts them with every responsibility of governance except the one the public might elect them to hold.

 The purpose of this Amendment is to replace inherited eligibility with earned eligibility.
 Requirements should scale with the power and responsibility of each office.
 Citizenship should reflect commitment, not birthplace.
 The standards by which Americans determine who may seek their highest offices should reflect the republic they actually inhabit -- not the one that existed two and a half centuries ago.

+Earned eligibility requires not only meeting affirmative qualifications but maintaining the standard of conduct that public trust demands.
+Persons whose conduct has been formally adjudicated incompatible with that trust shall not hold the offices this Amendment governs.

 ---